DBall8/GameEngine/README.md

 This module allows for the quick easy creation of a simple game using Java FX.

+## Table of Contents
+1. [1.
+To Create and Launch]To Create and Launch
+1a.
+Method #1
+1b.
+Method #2
+2. Included Classes
+2a.
+Entity
+2b.
+GameEngine
+2c.
+UserInputHandler
+2d.
+KeyBinding
+2e.
+MouseBinding
+2f.
+Ability

 ## 1. To Create and Launch

 There are two basic ways to set up an instance of a GameEngine